wangjr03/PPI-based_prediction_enh_gene_links/README.md

 	| 8 | HGNC description | string | Description of the gene based on the HGNC annotation |

 2. Enhancer activity matrix: The enhancer activities are quantified by cell-type specific genome-wide coverage epigenomic datasets, i.e. histone modifications, DNase-seq and ATAC-seq.
-The cell-type specific enhancer activities are summarized into a matrix, where rows present enhancers, and columns represent cell-types.
+The cell-type specific enhancer activities are summarized into a matrix, where rows represent enhancers, and columns represent cell-types.
 3. Gene expression matrix: The gene expressions are quantified by RNA-seq data, i.e. RPKM.
 The cell-type specific gene expressions are summarized into a matrix, where rows present genes, and columns represent cell-types.
 4. Protein-protein interaction (PPI) datasets: PPI datasets can be downloaded from STRING database.
 To remove the low-quality PPIs, we only used the PPIs with a confidence score greater than 100 in the ‘Experiments’ category.
 This threshold removes around 50% of the PPIs.
 A filtered PPI dataset based on STRING V11 has been integrated into the program.